Griffith Rutherford: Battle of Ramsour's Mill

 After rallying troops at Charlotte, Rutherford received information that Loyalists were gathering at arms at Ramsour's Mill, near present-day Lincolnton, North Carolina, and issued orders for local officers to disperse the group before they evolved into an even greater threat.
-After collecting troops from Rowan and Mecklenburg Counties, Rutherford moved his men to the Catawba River and crossed it at the Tuckasegee Ford on June 19.
-He sent word to Colonel Francis Locke of Rowan County, to rendezvous with him about 16 mi from Ramsour's Mill, near the forks of the Catawba.
+After collecting troops from Rowan and Mecklenburg Counties, Rutherford moved his men to the Catawba River and crossed it at the Tuckasegee Ford on June 19, 1780.
+He sent word to Colonel Francis Locke of Rowan County to rendezvous with him about 16 mi from Ramsour's Mill, near the forks of the Catawba.
 Locke accumulated a force of 400 men and encamped at Mountain Creek, which was 35 mi away from Rutherford's position but still approximately the same distance from Ramsour's Mill as Rutherford's position was.
-It was resolved by Locke and his officers that a junction with Rutherford was unrealistic because of the distance between the two regiments and the limited amount of time before the Loyalist group grew too large to engage safely, Therefore, it was decided that Locke's forces would attack the Loyalist position immediately.
+It was resolved by Locke and his officers that a junction with Rutherford was unrealistic because of the distance between the two regiments and the limited amount of time before the Loyalist group grew too large to engage safely.
+Therefore, it was decided that Locke's forces would attack the Loyalist position immediately.
 Colonel Johnson, one of Locke's subordinates, informed Rutherford of the new situation by 10:00 p.m.

-Locke's forces left their encampment late in the evening of June 19 and had arrived at the Loyalist position by the early morning of June 20.
+Locke's forces left their encampment late in the evening of June 19 and had arrived at the Loyalist position by the early morning of June 20, 1780.
 The Patriots took the Loyalists by surprise.
-While at first bewildered and confused, the Loyalists retaliated by firing at Locke's cavalry, which wad forced to fall back.
+While at first bewildered and confused, the Loyalists retaliated by firing at Locke's cavalry, which was forced to fall back.
 The Patriots eventually forced the Loyalists to retreat to their camp, but the Patriots were discovered to be regrouping on the other side of the mill stream.
 Then, since an immediate attack from the Loyalists was expected, messages were sent to Rutherford, who had advanced to within 6 mi of Ramsour's Mill, to move forward immediately.
 Rutherford met Locke within 2 mi of Ramsour's Mill, where he was informed that the Loyalists were in full retreat.